blueag8/Super-Scholar/Super Scholar.md

 -CSS
 -Javascript

-The goal is to create a front-end web application that has interactive functionality,
+The goal is to create a front-end web application that has interactive functionality and "Use[s] JavaScript to have the site produce relevant responses dependent on users' actions".

-he Idea
+## External Users Goals

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYxNzgwNjM0MCw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTEwNzcwMDA5NTksNzMwOTk4MTE2XX0=
 -->